Fotoratte/100-days-of-code/log.md

 **Thoughts:** The creating of excel-files is pretty easy.
 Maybe useful to now for later.
 And i really need to clean up that script.

 **Link to work:** See Folder Day 2

+### Day 2: 26.
+September, 2019
+**Today's Progress**: Finished working on the imdb-script.
+Added some useful cmd-parameter and done some refactoring.

+**Thoughts:** Refactoring was good.
+Still missing the error handling.
+Maybe later.
+Probably not tomorrow

+**Link to work:** See Folder Day 3